dc4eu/educational-pilot/docs/eIDAS-roles.md

 ## Relying Party Intermediary

 ### Definition
-A Relying Party Intermediary is an entity that facilitates the interaction between a Relying Party and other eIDAS trust services, enabling the verification and processing of electronic identification means and electronic attestations of attributes.
+A Relying Party Intermediary is an entity that facilitates the interaction between a Relying Party and the EUDIW and other eIDAS trust services, enabling the verification and processing of electronic identification means and electronic attestations of attributes.

 ### Role
-- **Acts as a bridge between relying parties and trust services.**
+- **Acts as a bridge between relying parties and the wallet and trust services.**
-- **Ensures secure and standardised communication of electronic attestations.**
+- **Ensures secure and standardised communication of person identification data and electronic attestations of attributes.**
-- **May provide validation services for digital signatures, seals, or attributes.**
+- **May provide validation services for digital signatures, seals, or attributes.** In some cases, this implies it acts as a Trust Service Provider.

 ### Type of Attestation USED
 - **Electronic attestation of attributes (EAA)**